atelechev/astrocadre/README.md

 The following commands runnable with `npm {command}` or `npm run {command}` are defined in `package.json`:

-* `clean`: removes the contents of the current `dist` directory, supposed to contain last production build files.
+* `clean`: removes the contents of the current `dist` directory, supposed to contain the last production build files.
 * `start`: executes a build in _development_ mode and launches the server on `http://localhost:4200`.
-* `build:dev`: executes a build in _development_ mode, without starting the server.
+* `build:dev`: executes a build in the _development_ mode, without starting the server.
-* `build:prod`: cleans the current distribution files and executes a build in _production_ mode.
+* `build:prod`: cleans the current distribution files and executes a build in the _production_ mode.
 The resulting files are placed in the `./dist` folder.
 * `test`: executes the unit tests.
 * `lint`: executes linting checks.